Surprising Benefits of Winter Swimming, Ice Baths & Cold Therapy

 Winter Swimming, Ice Bath, Cold Water Showers and Women Health

 Less is known about the effects of cold-water exposure on women.
 Currently, studies point to the fact that much cold-water exposure can be detrimental to women's hormonal health.
+We need more data on this subject to come to any conclusion.

 Is Winter Swimming For All?
 Check-in with your GP or health advisor before starting winter bathing.